 Robert Hosken was not the first person to darken whisky by fake colouring.

-It was rumoured that Robert Hosken had his whisky coloured, but he denied it and I could not publish rumours.
+It was rumoured that Robert Hosken had his whisky coloured with Parisian Essence, but he denied it and I could not publish rumours—especially one so libellous.
 I needed proof.
 Best of all, I needed an eye-witness.
 I asked a one who might know and that one whispered me the name of a person who would know.
-I traced that person down by ringing every one of that surname in the phone book and then interviewed him.
+I traced that person down by ringing every person of that surname in the phone book and then interviewed him.
 He was in Hosken’s distillery at the time of the alleged event but he was not exactly an eyewitnesses.
 You can read what he told me under "Fake Whisky" (Part 2).
 Robert Hosken, notwithstanding this caveat, threatened to sue if the story was published and the publisher removed the section printed below.

 The Corrected Text